Off The Grid Kratky Method - No Soil or Power Required

 If you are using seeds you will need to plant them in a sterile growth medium and let them root well – before moving them into the Kratky system.
 Loose seeds will fall into the nutrient solution and will never grow.
 I like to plant them and wait a month or so for them to root before they go into my Kratky system.

-Clone cuttings work great.
-I normally clone in a cool area a kitchen window is great.
+To start more Kratky systems, clone cuttings or tomato plant sucker trimmings work great.
+I normally clone in a cool area – a kitchen window is great.
 I have a normal florescent light above the sink that is used at night for about 6 hours.
 I also have sun light coming in during the day.
 It is normally about 74 or so in my house.
 This is ideal for cloning plants.
-Once the clones have developed a good root structure I put them into a Kratky system.
-Normally this takes about 3 weeks .
+Once the clones have developed a good root structure I put them into a new Kratky system.
+Normally this takes about 2-3 weeks .